UNC-App-Lab/Check-In/README.md

 Frontend for the App Lab visitors check-in system using React and Javascript

-After cloning project run:
+After cloning project:

+`cd frontend`

 `npm install`

 To run locally:

-`cd frontend`

 `npm start`